SC questions need for constitutional amendment for military court trials of terrorists

 Justice Mandokhail remarked that intention behind the crime was a crucial factor

-ISLAMABAD (Dunya News) - The Supreme Court's seven-member constitutional bench, headed by Justice Amin-ud-Din Khan, resumed hearings on Wednesday on an intra-court appeal challenging military courts’ trials of civilians.
+ISLAMABAD (Dunya News) - The Supreme Court's seven-member constitutional bench, headed by Justice Aminuddin Khan, resumed hearing on Wednesday on an intra-court appeal challenging military court trials of civilians.

 The bench included Justices Jamal Mandokhail, Muhammad Ali Mazhar, Naeem Akhtar Afghan, Musarrat Hilali, Hassan Azhar Rizvi, and Shahid Bilal.